White Tower (Tower of London): History

 The castle which later became known as the Tower of London was begun by William the Conqueror in 1066 and was built as a timber fortification enclosed by a palisade.
 In the next decade work began on the White Tower, the great stone keep that still dominates the castle today.
 The precise date of the White Tower's foundation is unknown, and it is also uncertain how long the construction took.
 It is traditionally held that construction began in 1078.
 This is because the Textus Roffensis records that Gundulf, Bishop of Rochester, oversaw the building work under instruction from William the Conqueror.
 Dendrochronological evidence suggests construction of the White Tower began in 1075–1079.
 The archaeology of the standing building suggests there was a pause in construction between 1080 and 1090–1093, although it is unknown why.
-Gundulf did more than just oversee work and was a skilled architect.
-Rochester's castle and cathedral were rebuilt under his auspices.
-As the main castle in England's capital, the Tower of London was an important royal building.
-The keep built by Gundulf bears testament to this as it was one of the largest in Christendom.
+In 1995, historian Geoffrey Parnell found evidence on the interior side of a wall that, rather than there being a pause, building was completed with a structure two-thirds the present size with a pitched roof, not flat.
+It was only enlarged to its present size by William Rufus after a hurricane in 1090.